Thoma5/gnome-shell-extension-bottompanel/README.md

 ## Thanks to:
-https://github.com/tuxor1337 for code cleanup and adding multi-monitor support https://github.com/achadwick for fixing some glitches related to panel height
+https://github.com/tuxor1337 for code cleanup and adding multi-monitor support https://github.com/achadwick for fixing some glitches related to panel height https://github.com/robbiewxyz for a hint, to use css to fix the gap issue